ibanezmatt13/NORB/README.md

 and parachute.

-If you would like more information on this, please visit the UKHAS website: www.ukhas.org.uk And come talk to us on our IRC channel: #highaltitude
+If you would like more information on this, please visit the UKHAS website: www.ukhas.org.uk and come talk to us on our IRC channel: #highaltitude

 Thanks